Every parent knows that it’s not easy to deal with a child’s meltdown, especially in public.

 Looking for ways to calm down your child?
-Here are our ideas:
+Here are our ideas.

-All our blends are enhanced with 100% pure essential oils that can help you enjoy more benefits.
-We have a special Calm Bath Soak with Chamomile, Lavender, Tangerine, and Ylang Ylang Essential Oils to help your child stay calm.
+All of our blends are enhanced with 100% pure essential oils for aromatherapy purposes.
+We have a special Calm Bath Soak with chamomile, lavender, tangerine, and ylang-ylang essential oils to help put your child at ease.
 You can even join your child in the tub for a fun bonding experience.